Mikelew88/ChefNet/README.md

 * Additional data may be scraped from other recipe websites to create a larger dataset.

 * Another extension may involve true image captioning at a character or word level.
 I started exploring this option, but found that is was less useful toward my motivation of predicting underlying ingredients.

+### Recipe Generation with Recurrent Neural Networks

+Separate from the ingredient identifier, I've also developed a model that will generate novel ingredients character by character, based on the cleaned recipes scraped from allrecipes.com.
+Here are a couple examples, I'm not sure how well they would turn out:

+* banana, lemon juice, cream mushroom soup, milk, cheese sauce

+* garlic, cheese, cheddar cheese, salt, cheese, sausage, garlic, pork, bacon hotme, chicken, sesame, asparagus, bread, cheese, bacon, hamburger bun

+My code for this maybe found in [Recipe Generation RNN](Scripts/Recipe_Generation_RNN)

 ### Thank you